pluginever/wc-serial-numbers/readme.txt

 - **Key Placements:** You’ll have the option to display keys for your customers depending on your preferences.
 On that note, you don’t have to stick with the default key placements by the plugin.
 You can also choose file formats for showing your keys.

 - **Barcode Integration:** You’ll have the option to create fully functional barcodes as you know that a barcode is a visual representation of the ‘serial number’ that is located beneath it.
 You can input product-related data or information using available formats of barcodes.

+- **Custom Filed:** You’ll have the option to add custom fields to the key generation form.
+This will allow you to add more information about the serial keys you are selling.

 == 💚 Why Creators and Digital Product Sellers Love WC Serial Numbers: ==